-Participants: Participants represented in this data summary were from one section of EDPY404, an elective Adolescent Development course at the University of Alberta during the Winter 2010 semester.
+Participants: Participants represented in this data summary were from two sections of EDPY303, the required undergraduate assessment course at the University of Alberta during the Winter 2010 semester.
+We would like to thank Dr. Cheryl Poth and Mr. Tim Coates for allowing this data to be collected from their students and for offering some of their very precious class time.
 For three consecutive classes leading up to the midterm examination, RAs attended each class to distribute and collect surveys that were designed to minimize the impact on the course.
 Each survey assessed a different set of variables relevant to the research question.
 Specifically,